ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 * [github/copilot.vim](https://github.com/github/copilot.vim)
 * [madox2/vim-ai](https://github.com/madox2/vim-ai)

-Each provides several command you can type at the command line or create a mapping for.
-That is the usual process in Vim: review the 100s of available commands and create mappings the ones you use most frequently.
+Each provides several commands you can type at the command line or create a mapping for.
+That is the usual process in Vim: review the 100s of available commands and create mappings for the ones you use most frequently.
 You can browse these commands by typing `:Copilot<space><tab>` or `:AI<tab>` in Vim.

 Copilot is useable without mappings or commands, but I want to give you just enough mappings to make Vim-AI simple to use.
 Type `:AIChat<enter>` to start an AI chat.
 This is a normal buffer, so when you type `Enter`, you will insert a new line, not submit a query.
 To submit a query, you will need to run the command `:AIChat` again.
 That will be our one and only mapping in this section.
 Add this to `~\vimfiles\plugin_congfig.vim`.